-Birds are characterised by feathers, toothless beaked jaws and the laying of hard-shelled eggs.
-They live worldwide and range in size from a bee hummingbird (2 in) to an Ostrich (9ft).
-Different species have evolved over time to adapt to aquatic environments, with others losing their ability to fly.
+Birds are warm-blooded vertebrates of the class Aves.
+They are characterised by their feathers, toothless beaks, scaly legs and laying of hard-shelled eggs.
+They live worldwide and have evolved over time to inhabit a diverse array of environments, with some even losing their ability to fly!

 Fascinating facts about some of the world’s most amazing animals.
 From Aardvarks to Zebras our A-Z of the animal world is guaranteed to inspire.
 If your favourite animal’s not yet included, please let us know.
 Check out the Top 3 most loved animals! »

 With their distinctive black and white bodies and brightly coloured beaks, puffins are well known and easily recognisable birds in the auk family.
 In summer, their broad, triangular beaks and legs are bright orange but in winter, following the end of the breeding season, they dull to a grey colour.

 The Bee Hummingbird is the smallest bird in the world, so small in fact that it is often mistaken for an insect.

 A group of crows is called a ‘murder’.
 They are extremely intelligent birds, some have been observed using basic tools!

 Chickens feel empathy for each other.
 Researchers proved that domesticated hens show a clear physiological and behavioural response when their chicks are mildly distressed.